sureshdurga/seniorproject2015/CamandMatt.md

 2. Matt will be working on the refactoring
 3. Cam will be working on Windows App for saving data and lowering the number of web requests.

+#6/24/2015

+##POA done?
+Work is being done on everyting decided last week.

+##POA?
+1. Window App should be fully done.
+2. Implementing adding friends who are non-subscribers will be worked on
+3. Android should be done and functional by Bryan
+4. Matt will be wotking on Geo location